 Many organizations that seek to implement these methodologies fail because they do not have people within the team with the necessary knowledge to design the appropriate CI / CD solution.

 Implementing this process is difficult if you do not have a guide that contains the appropriate information.
-Reading on the subject can help a lot; however, it is much better and more efficient to advise an expert on the subject.
+Reading on the subject can help a lot; however, it is much better and more efficient to seek advice from an expert on the subject.

 Continuous Integration CI